ZheMann/vcmi/README.md

 ## ConstrainedNet vs. ConvNet
 In constrained_net.py the parameter self.constrained_net can be set to False to remove the constrained convolutional layer.

+## Creation of datasets
+To create the datasets, we assume the VISION dataset is available in its original structure.
+Obviously, we only need the videos for each device so images may be skipped.

+1. Execute frame_extractor.py by setting param --input_dir="/path/to/VISION dataset".
+This script iterates over each device and extracts N frames from each video.
+A separate directory is created for every video, consisting of N frames.

 ## Experiment 1.
 Frames
 Video classification by providing entire frames to the ConstrainedNet.
 Frames are resized to size of 480x800.